mrabbitz/Project3-CUDA-Path-Tracer/README.md

 ## Part 2: Core Features Implemented

 ### Ideal Diffuse (Lambertian) BSDF Evaluation
+Ideal Diffuse (Lambertian) BSDF evaluation models perfectly diffuse surfaces that scatter light uniformly in all directions.
+The amount of light reflected is proportional to the cosine of the angle between the incoming light direction and the surface normal, following Lambert's cosine law.
+As a result, light is scattered more strongly in directions closer to the surface normal.
+In this path tracer, the evaluation is computed by randomly sampling directions in a hemisphere around the surface normal, with a cosine-weighted bias for more accurate light contribution.

 |Lambertian Reflectance|
 |:--:|
 |<img src="img/lambertian_diffuse.PNG" alt="lambertian_diffuse" height="200"> <tr></tr>|